 About

-Hilton Head's IrishFest is a two-day celebration happening March 15-16, 2025, marking the 40th anniversary of South Carolina's oldest St. Patrick's Day parade.
+Hilton Head's IrishFest is a celebration happening March 15th, 2026, marking the 40th anniversary of South Carolina's oldest St. Patrick's Day parade.
 The festivities kick off Saturday with a free concert and culminate Sunday with the main parade event.
 It's the island's way of welcoming spring, and trust me, locals and visitors alike go all out with the green attire and Irish spirit!

 Location

-The Saturday concert takes place at The Tiki Hut at Beach House, a fantastic beachfront venue that creates the perfect laid-back atmosphere for enjoying Celtic music.
-The Sunday parade runs along Pope Avenue, starting at the Beach Parking Lot (across from Lagoon Road), turning left onto Office Park Road, and ending at Park Plaza.
+The Parade Route – Starts at Lowcountry Celebration Park/Coligny Beach Park area and turns left onto Pope Avenue.
+From Pope Avenue, the route will turn left onto Office Park Drive and end at the Courtyard Building/Park Plaza.
 The route winds through the heart of Hilton Head's popular shopping and dining district, making it easy to grab a bite before or after the festivities.

 Nearby, you'll find Coligny Beach Park and Lowcountry Celebration Park, both offering beautiful spots to extend your day with some beach time or family activities.
 The area is surrounded by restaurants, shops, and other attractions, so you can easily make a full day of your visit.